NhatHoang2002/raw-note/_posts/others/2018-10-15-links-urls-website.md

 ---
-title: Collection of good links and websites
+title: Collection of useful links and websites
 categories: [other]
 tags: [education, technology]
 toc: 1
 snippet: 1
-date: 2018-10-28
+date: 2018-11-05
 ---

 My collection of good websites.